geekcom/ms-demistified/microservices-architecture-demistified.md

 # Testing and QA

 Important to mention that there are some very important rules based on statistics regarding Test Driven Development(TDD).
 TDD is really controversial even among experts.
-Check, for instance, this 2 very nice articles that take opposite opinions about TDD.
+Check, for instance, this 2 very nice articles that take opposite opinions about TDD a favorable one [from Uncle Bob](http://blog.cleancoder.com/uncle-bob/2016/03/19/GivingUpOnTDD.html?utm_content=bufferf7395&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer) and a different opinion [from Ian Sommerville](http://iansommerville.com/systems-software-and-technology/giving-up-on-test-first-development/?utm_content=buffera712a&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer).

-Tests are really important but there's a catch there, the mentality of trying to cover as much as possible of your source code with all types of tests is really an unnecessary burden and delay to your project that doesn't add much in quality instead the  best approach is to understand each scenario and write the appropriate types of tests for it.
-See this article from Elliot <https://medium.com/javascript-scene/5-common-misconceptions-about-tdd-unit-tests-863d5beb3ce9#.dvs85rjln>
+Tests are really important but there's a catch there, the mentality of trying to cover as much as possible of your source code with all types of tests is really an unnecessary burden and delay to your project that doesn't add much in quality, instead the  best approach is to understand each scenario and write the appropriate types of tests for it.
+See this great article from Eric Elliot for a better understanding of what I am recommending here: <https://medium.com/javascript-scene/5-common-misconceptions-about-tdd-unit-tests-863d5beb3ce9#.dvs85rjln>

 ## Build mocks / stubs